aanchaltailwal/Placement_Preperation/README.md

+# PLACEMENT PREPERATION

-# This repository Contains DSA practice question in C
+## This repository Contains DSA practice question in C